 We use the information we collect in existing services to help us develop new ones.
-For example, understanding how people organized their photos in Picasa, Google's first photos app, helped us design and launch Google Photos.
+For example, understanding how people organised their photos in Picasa, Google's first photos app, helped us design and launch Google Photos.

-Provide personalized services, including content and ads
+Provide personalised services, including content and ads

-We use the information we collect to customize our services for you, including providing recommendations, personalized content, and customized search results.
-For example, Security Checkup provides security tips adapted to how you use Google products.
-And Google Play uses information like apps you've already installed and videos you've watched on YouTube to suggest new apps you might like.
+We use the information that we collect to customise our services for you, including providing recommendations, personalised content and customised search results.
+For example, Security Check-Up provides security tips adapted to how you use Google products.
+And, depending on your available settings, Google Play could use information like apps that you've already installed and videos that you've watched on YouTube to suggest new apps that you might like.

-Depending on your settings, we may also show you personalized ads based on your interests.
-For example, if you search for "mountain bikes," you may see ads for sports equipment on YouTube.
-You can control what information we use to show you ads by visiting your ad settings in My Ad Center.
+Depending on your settings, we may also show you personalised ads based on your interests and activity across Google services.
+For example, if you search for 'mountain bikes', you may see ads for sports equipment on YouTube.
+You can control what information we use to show you ads by visiting your ad settings in My Ad Centre.

-- We don't show you personalized ads based on sensitive categories, such as race, religion, sexual orientation, or health. - We don't show you personalized ads based on your content from Drive, Gmail, or Photos. - We don't share information that personally identifies you with advertisers, such as your name or email, unless you ask us to.
-For example, if you see an ad for a nearby flower shop and select the "tap to call" button, we'll connect your call and may share your phone number with the flower shop.
+- We don't show you personalised ads based on sensitive categories, such as race, religion, sexual orientation or health. - We don't show you personalised ads based on your content from Drive, Gmail or Photos. - We don't share information that personally identifies you with advertisers, such as your name or email, unless you ask us to.
+For example, if you see an ad for a nearby flower shop and select the 'tap to call' button, we'll connect your call and may share your phone number with the flower shop.

-Go to My Ad Center
+Go to My Ad Centre